tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

 #. https://youtu.be/03Y0v4Ys3_A (SCAN meta-GGA: predictive power of 17 constraints)

 #.
 Strongly Constrained and Appropriately Normed Semilocal Density Functional.
 Jianwei Sun, Adrienn Ruzsinszky, and John P. Perdew.
 Phys.
 Rev. Lett.
 115, 036402 – Published 14 July 2015

+#.
+Benchmark Database of Barrier Heights for Heavy Atom Transfer, Nucleophilic Substitution, Association, and Unimolecular Reactions and Its Use to Test Theoretical Methods.
+Yan Zhao, Núria González-García, and Donald G. Truhlar.
+The Journal of Physical Chemistry A 2005 109 (9), 2012-2018.
+DOI: 10.1021/jp045141s